-To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived From Mums
+To Repel Ticks, Try Spraying Your Clothes With A Pesticide That Mimics Mums

 Now, many outdoor enthusiasts are converts, too.

-"I love being outside — whether it's hiking, biking or climbing," says Danny Quinteros, who lives in Washington, D.C. and works at REI.
+"I love being outside — whether it's hiking, biking or climbing," says Danny Quinteros, who lives in Washington, D.C., and works at REI.

 Quinteros is planning a hike of the Appalachian Trail, which cuts through many tick-infested areas.
 And because of the rise in tick-borne diseases, permethrin has become part of his protection routine.

 He takes a can and sprays it on a T-shirt.
 "You want to stay back about 6 to 8 inches away from the clothing," he says.
-He applies an even coat, then flips the T-shirt over to spray the back .
+He applies an even coat, then flips the T-shirt over to spray the back.

-In addition to treating his clothes with permethrin, Quinteros also wears a DEET-based repellent to cover his exposed skin when he's outdoors.
-Together, he says these two strategies are very effective.
+In addition to treating his clothes with permethrin, Quinteros wears a DEET-based repellent to cover his exposed skin when he's outdoors.
+Together, he says, these two strategies are very effective.

 There's scientific evidence to back up Quinteros' observations.

-"There are several studies that provide pretty compelling evidence that wearing permethrin-treated clothing has the potential to reduce tick bites," says Neeta Connally a medical entomologist who oversees the Tick-borne Disease Prevention Lab at Western Connecticut State University.
+"There are several studies that provide pretty compelling evidence that wearing permethrin-treated clothing has the potential to reduce tick bites," says Neeta Connally, a medical entomologist who oversees the Tickborne Disease Prevention Lab at Western Connecticut State University.

-The most recent study, published in May in the Journal of Medical Entomology comes from researchers at the Centers for Disease Control and Prevention.
+The most recent study, published in May in the Journal of Medical Entomology, comes from researchers at the Centers for Disease Control and Prevention.

-Researchers purchased 10 different types of permethrin-treated clothing, including T-shirts, socks and pants from Insect Shield, a purveyor of pre-treated clothing.
+Researchers purchased 10 different types of permethrin-treated clothing, including T-shirts, socks and pants from Insect Shield, a purveyor of pretreated clothing.
 (Bugsaway is another brand of permethrin-treated clothing, and Cabela's sells socks treated with the insecticide.)

 The scientists let loose different species of ticks on a bit of treated cloth from each sample — a piece of cloth the size of a playing card.